iaroslav-ai/gan-rl/README.md

 Training Reinforcement Learning agent using derivative of Generative Recurrent Neural Network which models jointly environment and reward.
 Run "example.py" to see it working.

-It is assumed that environment observation is a vector.
-Currently for simplicity episodes of fixed size are taken (variable lenght can be achieved with padding).
+It is assumed that environment observation is a vector of a fixed size.

 On the high level the code works as follows:

-1. Agent RNN is initialized, probability of agent just outputing random action is set to 1.0.
+1. Agent RNN is initialized, probability of agent just outputting random action is set to 1.0.

 2. Agent acts in an environment, generating data about the environment.